SecretX33/AutomaticWeaponRemoval/README.md

 /awr removeweapon - Simulate what addon will do when Lady controls you

-/awr count - See how many times Lady has controlled you and how many times the addon has unequiped your weapons
+/awr count - See how many you have been controlled and how many times the addon has unequiped your weapons

 /awr spec - See what class and spec you are